Shape-Fragments/SHACL2SPARQL/README.md

 - translating the SANode tree to SPARQL queries according to the shape fragments specification.

 # Dependencies
-Create a python 3 virtual environment and install =requirements.txt= with pip.
+Create a python 3 virtual environment and install `requirements.txt` with pip.